-Figure 3 presents the CO_2 emissions induced by the cement consumption in each new building type in selected study years.
-The results show that the emissions induced by cement produced for different new building types remain stable over time, implying a relatively stable structure in China's construction industry.
+Figure 3 presents the CO2 emissions induced by the cement consumption in each new-building type in selected study years.
+The results show that the emissions induced by cement produced for different new-building types remain stable over time, implying a relatively stable structure in China's construction industry.
 Residential buildings are the major contributors to the cement-related emissions, accounting for approximately 40%, followed by infrastructure (approximately 25%) and the manufacturing plants (approximately 10%).
 Science-education-culture-health-government (SECHG) and commercial buildings emitted approximately 7% and 4% of total emissions, respectively.
 The emissions induced by the cement export accounted for only 1% of the total emissions due to the small export volume.
 Cement is expensive for long-distance transport due to its short shelf life and high density.
 It is much more cost-effective to self-produce cement.
-China exports less than 10 Mt of cement and clinker to Africa and the USA/EU every year, which is a very small proportion of the 2,410 Mt cement and 1,295 Mt clinker produced.
+China exports less than 10 Mt of cement and clinker to Africa and the USA/EU every year, a very small proportion of the 2,410 Mt cement and 1,295 Mt clinker produced.

 This study also calculates the emission intensity of cement production.
-The emission intensity is defined as CO_2 emissions per unit of cement production.
-We find that the emission intensity of the cement production slightly decreased during the past two decades from 0.54 (in 1996) to 0.42 tonne CO_2 per tonne of cement production (in 2016).
+The emission intensity is defined as $CO_2$ emissions per unit of cement production.
+We find that the emission intensity of the cement production slightly decreased during the past two decades from 0.54 (in 1996) to 0.42 ton $CO_2$ per ton of cement production (in 2016).

-The process-related, direct coal-related, and indirect electricity-related CO_2 emissions of cement industries at both the national and individual province levels are presented in the Supporting Information (Tables S8-S10, respectively).
-The total cement-related CO_2 emissions are summarized in Table S11 in the Supporting Information.
+The process-related, direct coal-related, and indirect electricity-related CO2 emissions of cement industries at both the national and individual province levels are presented in Table S8, Table S9, and Table S10, respectively.
+The total cement-related CO2 emissions are summarized in Table S11.

-3.2 | Regional differences in cement production
+3.2 Regional differences in cement production